itaym/isEllipsis/README.md

 - let value = isEllipsis(HTMLElement, usePlaceholder, returnType);
 ##### Variables
 - value : According the return type:
-  - Number: Zero or greater indicates an ellipsis is shown.
+  - Number: Greater from zero indicates an ellipsis is shown.
 (NaN indiates error).
   - Boolean: true indicates an ellipsis is shown.
 - HTMLElement : Any HTML element such as DIV or Input etc.
 - usePlaceholder : (Optional) Indicates whenever to use the placeholder (default is true).